Two Strategic Paths.

 Path 01 carries compounding risk

-Scope, staffing, licensing timelines, and carrier connectivity risks interact — each delay compounds the others.
+Scope, staffing, licensing, and carrier connectivity risks interact — each delay compounds the others.

 Strategic Clarity